Overhead Pressing - Whole Body Training with Military Press, Shoulder Press, and Push Press

 Less Intense Options

-There are also some good shoulder exercises you can do, if you can’t complete a shoulder/military press or a push press.
+I don’t recommend them, but there are also some good shoulder exercises you can do if you can’t complete a shoulder press or a push press.
+They are good solutions shoulder training exercises, but all standing barbell overhead presses are superior.

 Seated Military Press: Many gyms have a military press station in which you can sit on a bench, unrack the bar from the hooks, military press to your hearts content, and either drop the bar on the rails that run parallel to you, or re-rack it on the hooks.